Selected Works

 jared brightSpoils of the Sea Elude Many in an Alaska Antipoverty Plan

 At more than $1 billion a year, there is no bigger fishery for human consumption on the planet.
-Pollock was meant to be a savior, part of a Washington-backed antipoverty plan that created a hydra-headed nonprofit money machine.
+Pollock was meant to be a savior, part of a federal antipoverty plan that created a hydra-headed nonprofit money machine.
 But the results on the ground are deeply uneven.

 — The New York Times, with Kirk Johnson